-- A share of the personnel costs for HCV staff assigned to Indirect Services ("IS").
-Some executive staff costs allocated to IS. - Establish, maintain and control an accounting system adequate to carryout accounting/ bookkeeping for the HCV program - General maintenance of HCV books and records - Supervision by IS management staff of overall HCV program operations - Centralized Procurement staff - Preparation of monitoring reports for internal and external use. - Preparation, approval and distribution of HCV payments, not HAP - IS staff training, and ongoing certifications related to HCV program.
-Certifications are an ongoing cost of keeping trained staff. - Travel for IS staff for training, etc. related to HCV program - IS staff attendance at meetings with landlords, tenants, others regarding planning, budgeting, and program review. - Work with auditors and audit preparation. - Indirect cost allocations imposed on the HCV program by a higher level of local government. - Hiring, supervision and termination of frontline HCV staff. - Preparation and submission of HCV program budgets, financial reports, etc. to HUD and others. - Monitoring and reporting on abandoned property as required by states. - Investment and reporting on HCV proceeds.
+Housing Choice Voucher Direct expense per HUD Direct expense per SHA LAMP 1.
+A share of the personnel costs for HCV staff assigned to the COCC.
+1. A share of the personnel costs for HCV staff assigned to Indirect Services (IS).
+Some executive staff costs allocated to IS.
+2. Establish, maintain and control an accounting system adequate to carryout accounting/ bookkeeping for the HCV program 2.
+Establish, maintain and control an accounting system adequate to carryout accounting/ bookkeeping for the HCV program 3.
+General maintenance of HCV books and records 3.
+General maintenance of HCV books and records 4.
+Supervision by COCC management staff of overall HCV program operations 4.
+Supervision by IS management staff of overall HCV program operations 5.
+Procurement 5.
+Centralized Procurement staff 6.
+Preparation of monitoring reports for internal and external use.
+6. Preparation of monitoring reports for internal and external use.
+7. Preparation, approval and distribution of HCV payments, not HAP 7.
+Preparation, approval and distribution of HCV payments, not HAP 8.
+COCC staff training, and ongoing certifications related to HCV program.
+8. IS staff training, and ongoing certifications related to HCV program.
+Certifications are an ongoing cost of keeping trained staff.
+9. Travel for COCC staff for training, etc. related to HCV program 9.
+Travel for IS staff for training, etc. related to HCV program 10.
+COCC staff attendance at meetings with landlords, tenants, others regarding planning, budgeting, and program review.
+10. IS staff attendance at meetings with landlords, tenants, others regarding planning, budgeting, and program review.